Skip to Content

 7000 Comanche Trail, Austin, TX 78732

 Nestled along the rocky shore of Lake Travis, Hippie Hollow is a “clothing optional” park that’s popular for sunbathing and swimming.
 Open every day of the year, entry to the park is restricted to those people 18 years and older.
 It’s about a 30-minute drive from downtown Austin.
-There is an entrance fee, however.
-Check the website for rates.
+There is an entrance fee for $8 per person and is cash only.

 Blue Hole